-In the last Management Essentials blog, I discussed 5 key sales and profit terms, I will now provide explanations for some of the basic things you need to understand about business cash-flow and the business phenomenon commonly known as “working capital”.
+In the last Management Essentials blog, we looked at 5 key sales and profit terms, we will now provide explanations for the basic things needed to understand business cash-flow and the business phenomenon commonly known as “working capital”.

 Having worked with hundreds of SMEs through Cranfield’s Business Growth Programme (BGP), for over 10 years now, it is more often than not, a lack of know-how with finance that inhibits business owners and hampers or restricts business growth.These blog posts will hopefully provide you with enough knowledge and a real grasp of the key terms that will then prove very useful when looking at your business growth opportunities.

 Absorbing the answer to this is crucial to understanding how business actually works.
 Simply put, working capital is the “life blood” of a business.
 It is the cash required to fund the day-to-day operations of the business, to ensure stuff gets delivered to customers, staff get paid, suppliers get paid, the taxman and banks get paid and the business is able to afford to stay in business.
 Always and everywhere, businesses go bust because they run out of cash.
 Some businesses were never going to be successful (bad products, poor service offering, the wrong markets at the wrong time etc.).
 However, many more promising businesses, which could have had massive potential to succeed, have gone bust because of a lack of understanding of how to plan and manage their working capital.
 Luckily, for a lot of the businesses we work with on BGP and Essential Management, we are able to identify and rectify this threat, and hopefully, this blog will provide some help for you and your business also.